Office of Research and Graduate Studies

 Planning for the Future

-In recent years, the UC astronomy community has led or participated in several efforts to chart the future of UC’s investments in optical and infrared astronomy (see Documents and Reports).
-The UC Office of the President is working with UC Observatories, and in consultation with the UC Observatories Board, the UC Observatories Advisory Committee, and the wider UC astronomy community, to consider and implement recommendations from these reports.
+In recent years, the UC astronomy community has led or participated in several efforts to chart the future of UC’s investments in optical and infrared astronomy.
+The UC Office of the President is working with UC Observatories, and in consultation with the wider UC astronomy community, to consider and implement recommendations from these reports, and to ensure the long-term health and sustainability of each of our unique observatories and technical labs, which together form a vibrant research ecosystem for astronomy.